 Most married couples experience the occasional dry spell.
 This can even happen within a perfectly healthy relationship in accordance with the ordinary stresses, trials, and tribulations of life.

 Sometimes, however, an ordinary dry spell goes on long enough to become a full-blown sexless marriage, and that is a cause for greater concern.

 If this experience sounds familiar to you, you’re not alone.
 In a survey conducted for a book called Sex in America: A Definitive Survey, 14.1% of married men and 13.9% of married women reported that they engage in partnered sexual activity a few times a year or less.

-Perhaps the slight discrepancy indicates that a man and a woman in the same marriage might estimate the frequency of sex a little bit differently.
+Perhaps the slight discrepancy indicates that a man and a woman in the same marriage might estimate the frequency of sex a little bit differently, or men in same sex marriages may have less sex than men in heterosexual marriages.
 In any case, there is a significant segment of the married population that is simply not having regular sex.

 If having an intimate relationship – including sex – is important to you, and if your spouse isn’t meeting your need for intimacy, then you may be wondering if it’s time to consider divorce.